michaelbrockus/hackerrank-kotlin/readme.md

 written solutions for their corresponding problem can be done by switching git branches.

+This project is using *Gradle build system*, so be sure to review [Gradle Guides](https://gradle.org/guides/#getting-started) then see if you can build this project to prove that everything is all setup and ready to go. :)

 ## Contact the developer

 * * *